 A complex emergency has persisted in DRC for more than 20 years.
-Conflict between foreign, self-defence, and other armed groups, mainly impacting the eastern provinces, has left the country in a state of prolonged, severe humanitarian crisis.
-Although the security situation has improved slightly since 2013 when the government defeated M23 in Nord-Kivu, conflict continues.
+Conflict is between foreign, self-defence, and other armed groups, and mainly impacting the eastern provinces.
+Although the security situation has improved slightly since 2013, conflict continues.
 Access remains volatile in the east, and lack of infrastructure is a general problem across the country.
-Clashes between armed groups and the DRC armed forces are affecting populations mainly in Sud- and Nord-Kivu, Ituri, Tanganyika, and Haut-Katanga provinces.
-Health is a priority due to recurrent measles, cholera, and malaria outbreaks, and protection concerns are high because of serious human rights violations in the eastern provinces.
+Fighting in insecurity is currently mostly affecting populations in Sud- and Nord-Kivu, Ituri, Tanganyika, and Haut-Katanga provinces.
+Health is a priority due to recurrent measles, cholera, and malaria outbreaks, and protection concerns are high.

 INFORM measures DRC's risk of humanitarian crisis and disaster to be very high, at 7/10.
 Lack of coping capacity is of particular concern, at 8/10 as well as vulnerability at 7/10.?

 18/02: An attack by Mayi-Mayi Mazembe in Rutshuru (Nord-Kivu) has resulted in over 27 civilian deaths, mainly Hutu civilians.?

 17/02: From 1 January to mid-February, 1,320 suspected cholera cases, including 23 deaths, were reported (CFR: 1.2%), compared to 1,038 suspected cases during the same period in 2016.?

 09–13/02: At least 120 people killed in Tshimbulu (Kasai-Central) following clashes between FARDC and Kamuina Nsapu militia.?